 Indicators of the housing market in Boston continue to improve.
-According to the Greater Boston Association of Realtors, sales of Boston homes increased 8.4% between December 2014 and December 2015.
+According to the Greater Boston Association of Realtors, sales of Boston homes increased 0.5% between December 2015 and December 2016.
 Inventory of homes for sale is down, days on the market are down, and homes are selling for very close to asking price.

 Rents and rental activity in the City have increased recently.
-The monthly median advertised rent across the entire city for all types and sizes of apartments remained constant in 2015 at \$2,400.
-The rental unit vacancy rate was 2.6%.
+The monthly median advertised rent across the entire city for all types and sizes of apartments increased slightly in 2016 to \$2,430.
+The rental unit vacancy rate was 2.2%.